Mental Health Activities: Try a Creative Activity (Even if You’re Not “Artistic”)

 3. DIY Vision Board: Manifest Your Dreams

-A vision board is a creative way to visualize your goals, dreams, and inspirations.
-By putting together images, words, and affirmations, you create a powerful reminder of what you’re working toward.
+A vision board is a dynamic tool to bring your goals, dreams, and inspirations to life.
+By combining images, words, and affirmations, you create a visual reminder of what you’re striving to achieve.
+This creative process not only clarifies your aspirations but also fuels your motivation and sense of direction.

-- Cut out images, quotes, and words from magazines, Pinterest, or printouts.
+• Curate Your Content: Collect images, quotes, and words from magazines, Pinterest, or printouts that resonate with your dreams.

 Mental Health Benefits: